frontenddogma/css-optimization-basics/manuscript/production.md

 * general value shortening (`border: 0` instead of `border: none` but also (these steps aren’t trivial) `font-family: arial, sans-serif` instead of `font-family: arial, helvetica, sans-serif`—the fallback font is good practice but Helvetica, here, would never be used);
 * semicolons after the last declaration of each rule.

-As noted in the introductory section, these items can well be covered by coding guidelines but they’re also easy enough to automate and run through just before pushing style sheets to production.
+As noted in the introductory section, these items can be covered by coding guidelines but they’re also easy enough to automate and run through just before pushing style sheets to production.

 ### Code Minimization